The Inward Investment and International Taxation Review: Mexico

 iii Transparent entities

-The tax treatment of transparent entities was also modified by the 2020 tax reforms.
+The tax treatment of transparent entities was also modified as of 2020.
 Revenue derived from investments maintained abroad by Mexican taxpayers through transparent entities or legal figures (i.e., non-corporate structures) used to be taxed by the anti-deferral rules contained in the Mexican CFC regime.
 After the 2020 reform, these rules have been re-shaped so that revenue derived from transparent entities or legal figures would be taxed currently, without regard to the moment in which such revenue or the corresponding profits are remitted to the Mexican taxpayer.

 In general terms, revenue derived through transparent entities would be subject to taxation in Mexico, based on the taxable profit that would have been determined under Mexican rules.
 Similarly, if the revenue is derived through a legal figure, then the Mexican taxpayer would be obligated to determine the corresponding taxable revenue, observing the taxable income and allowable deductions that would have been available for such persons under Mexican rules.